 Amsterdam was built on the river Amstel.
 Many dams were built on that

-called Amsteldam and later Amsterdam.
-But there are
+called Amsteldam, and later Amsterdam.
+There are also

-Portuguese went with because they needed the trade
+with because they needed to trade with Japan.

-with Japan.
-Whatever the the truth may be, Amsterdam
+Whatever the the truth may be, Amsterdam is inhabited

-of bohemian type pilgrims from all corners of the
+type pilgrims from all corners of the world;

-The city also has been called the Venice of the North
+city also has been called the Venice of the North and

-and became a sort of holy land or Disneyland for hippies, artists, bohemians and gays from all sides of the
+became a sort of Disneyland for hippies, artists, bohemians and gays from all sides of our

-canal houses that make them feel high in Amsterdam.
+canal houses that make people feel high in Amsterdam.

 Or perhaps it's the mixture of the peculiar sweet